vtog/labGuides/source/ocp/node-mirror-registry.rst

       chmod +x ~/.local/bin/oc-mirror
       rm ~/.local/bin/README.md

 #.
-In order to download the OpenShift images copy and convert "pull secret" to
-   json format on the "connected" workstation.
+Convert your "pull-secret.txt" to json format.

    .. attention:: You may need to install "jq" for this step.